Perfumers Alcohol, What Is It?

 Sit back and relax as I show you how to make perfume using my tried & tested blends.
 Each recipe comes with its own video, I love them, and I hope you do too.

-Author: Angela Wills
+Angela Wills

-Angela Wills is an author, founder, and the driving force behind Savvy Homemade.
-With over fifteen years of experience, she brings a wealth of knowledge and dedication to every post she writes.
-She is fearlessly dedicated to creating tried and tested beauty recipes, skincare formulations, soap recipes, and many other DIY crafts that will work for everyone.
-Angela has a Diploma in Skincare Formulation, is a proud member of the Handcrafted Soap & Cosmetic Guild, and infuses each DIY product with her passion and expertise.
+Angela is the founder and driving force behind Savvy Homemade.
+With over fifteen years experience in DIY home crafts, and a Diploma in skincare formulation, Angela brings a wealth of knowledge and dedication to every post she writes.
+She is fearlessly dedicated to creating tried, tested recipes & products that will work for everyone, and she infuses each DIY product with her passion and expertise.

-Discussion (2 Comments)
+Discussion (4 Comments)

 • Hi Daniella,